HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 </td>
 <td>

-When rejecting a task, reviewers have the option to decide whether the task should be removed from the queue or reassigned to the annotator (placed back in their queue).
+Reviewers see the following options:

+* **Accept**
+* **Reject** -- When selected, the annotation is rejected and is not reassigned back to the annotator.
+* **Requeue** -- When selected, the annotation is rejected and then reassigned back to the annotator.

-For example, a reviewer might decide to requeue a task that is nearly correct but just needs a slight change.
-But a task with more errors may be easier to simply remove.
+For example, a reviewer might decide to requeue an annotation that is nearly correct but just needs a slight change.
+However, an annotation with numerous errors may be easier to simply reject entirely and remove from the queue.

+Note that in order to differentiate between the two actions in project metrics, when you click **Reject** the annotation is also marked as cancelled/skipped.
+This is reflected in various stats (for example, Data Manager columns and dashboards).

 </td>
 </tr>